koinos/koinos-gui-miner/README.md

 [(*Figure 1.1*)](#figure-1)

 ### Proof Frequency
 The Proof Frequency indicates how often the miner will attempt to find and submit proofs.
 Everytime a proof is found a transaction is submitted for inclusion on the Ethereum blockchain.
 Ethereum transactions are not free therefore the less frequently one submits proofs the less ether it will cost to mine KOIN.
 The frequency in which a user decides to submit proofs does not necessarily imply the amount of KOIN rewarded.
 When decreasing the proof frequency the miner will increase the difficulty which attempts to balance KOIN rewarded based on effort.
-For more information see [Mining Behavior](#mining-behavior).
+For more information see [Understanding Proof Frequency](#understanding-proof-frequency) and [Mining Behavior](#mining-behavior).
 [(*Figure 1.2*)](#figure-1)

 ### Ether Balance